STATE LEGISLATIVE PRIORITIES

 • Protecting immigrant community members and asylum seekers from deportation and family separation.

-• Ensuring that legislation passed by Nebraskans at the ballot box, such as the increased minimum wage and paid sick leave, remains in place.
+• Ensuring that legislation passed by Nebraskans at the ballot box, such as the minimum wage cost of living increases scheduled to begin in 2027, remains in place.

 Here’s how you can get involved and take action during this legislative session: